kubeflow/training-operator/docs/proposals/2170-kubeflow-training-v2/README.md

 	// when TrainingRuntime is used in the kind.
 	Name string `json:"name"`

-	// APIVersion is the apiVersion for the runtime.
-	// Defaults to the v2alpha1.
-	APIVersion *string `json:apiVersion,omitempty`

 	// Kind for the runtime, which must be TrainingRuntime or ClusterTrainingRuntime.
 	// Defaults to the ClusterTrainingRuntime.
 	Kind *string `json:"kind,omitempty"`